MERRIMACK TOPS SWEDEN U-20'S IN TUESDAY AFTERNOON EXHIBITION, 4-1

-Freshman netminder Sam Marotta made 25 saves for the Warriors
+Freshman netminder Sam Marotta makes 25 saves in first career start for Warriors

 NORTH ANDOVER, MA - Behind two goals from Mike Collins (Boston, MA) and 25 saves from Sam Marotta (Bridgewater, MA), the Merrimack hockey team defeated the Under-20 Sweden National Team 4-1 in an exhibition game in front of 1,305 fans Tuesday afternoon at Lawler Arena.

 Merrimack started quickly as Collins got his own rebound and beat Johan Gustafsson at 1:26 of the first.
 Rhett Bly (Regina, SK) and Jordan Heywood (Regina, SK) picked up the assists, as freshmen all factored in to the Warriors' first goal.

 Elliott Sheen (Lethbridge, AB) and Stephane Da Costa (Paris, France) scored 20 seconds apart early in the second to propel the hosts to the 3-0 lead through two periods.